mintedreward/heartmail/rxc-app/db/friends.md

 [Wayne Gray](http://wayneg.net).
 I'm a father, programmer in logistics industry for many years, gamer, and occasional gardener.

+[Steve Patterson](http://steve-patterson.com).
+I am a philosopher, an author, and the host of "Patterson in Pursuit."
+I am obsessed with learning and have traveled the world to interview intellectuals about big ideas.

 # Organizations

 [MetaNet.ICU](https://metanet.icu).
 The new global economy.